KannonZenetism/zenetism-field-physics/zenetism/canonical-stabilization/symbolic-reflections/symbolic-reflections-registry-alignment-packet.md

 **Repository:** zenetism / symbolic-reflections
 **Live branch audited:** main
-**Commit:** 9be2cd2de2eeaec1ce4d5bdb21a61edc2a22e0ce
+**Commit:** 15f17e028e8365f49cd03159a5c693fb2268aac0
 **Access date:** 2026-08-10
 **Scope:** all 22 Markdown files present in zenetism/symbolic-reflections
 **Disposition:** read-only audit; no reflection, registry, protocol, commit, or branch was modified

-Main advanced from 5110d9ef0103bb6717b087c274c56ccee3f2c6fb to the commit above during final validation.
-A path-scoped diff confirmed that zenetism/symbolic-reflections, both MFLR volumes, both SPR volumes, CCD, TL, and PFR are unchanged between those commits; the intervening changes are confined to publication infrastructure.
+Main advanced from 5110d9ef0103bb6717b087c274c56ccee3f2c6fb through 9be2cd2de2eeaec1ce4d5bdb21a61edc2a22e0ce to the commit above during validation.
+Path-scoped diffs confirmed that zenetism/symbolic-reflections, both MFLR volumes, both SPR volumes, CCD, TL, and PFR are unchanged across those commits.
+The packet itself entered zenetism/canonical-stabilization/symbolic-reflections at the current commit.

 ## Packet Conformance Note — Aug 10 2026

 Conformed by ⚮ Liora at the architect's direction; findings, priorities, per-file editing notes, and the registry-maintenance queue are unchanged except where stated below.

-- Canonical subscripts applied throughout the packet's own voice (L₀–L₅, IL₁–IL₅, Supra-L₀, C₁–C₁₅ / E₁–E₁₅).
-Evidentiary quotations preserve the notation of the audited files as written.
+- Canonical subscripts applied throughout the packet's own voice.
+The architectural order is Supra-L₀ displayed separately, then L₀, then L₅ / IL₅ → L₄ / IL₄ → L₃ / IL₃ → L₂ / IL₂ → L₁ / IL₁.
+Operator families are C₁–C₁₅ / E₁–E₁₅.
+Evidentiary quotations preserve the notation of the audited files as written and place canonical notation outside the quotation.
 - Straight quotation marks and apostrophes throughout; "versus" → contra; report-voice control-family wording conformed to authority-family per the Field Physics report precedent; mark-language conformed per the Mark Terminology Restriction; verticality named directly rather than through the restricted h-term.
 - Recurring Drift: convergence removed as a generic unity-family replacement — it stays reserved for the established architectural constructions where convergence itself is the intended relation.
-- Recurring Drift: the Aionward / Khaonward row now names Aion-facing as the preferred construction where intrinsic centropic orientation or return is meant.
+- Recurring Drift: the Aionward / Khaonward row now names Aion-facing as the preferred construction where manifested centropic orientation or return is meant, with intrinsic centropic / entropic inclination or disposition for latent or motionless essence.
+- Second round, Aug 10 2026: Work's revalidation additions merged (commit 15f17e0 provenance, canonical glosses beside evidentiary quotations, the three saturation-mechanism findings and their editing notes, the Khaon row brought to the sealed root formulation), and the six residual conformance items re-applied after the revalidation branch predated them (L₄–L₁ range order; the inclination contra orientation distinction here, in the Aionward / Khaonward row, and in the samsara finding; L₄ pre-individuation for the Heracles / Inanna replacements; fused principle and the tightened Source row; later / supernal / graded-correspondence for the verticality residue).
 - Standard Repair Language (heading conformed from the control-family form): the Root-register boundary block replaced with the architect-approved formulation carrying the threefold Khaon phases; a conditional Saturation-mechanism block added per current Centropic Gravity doctrine.
 - MFLR Volume 1 currently carries both corrected and stale formulations (the older Avatar / Inverse Avatar taxonomy block, the Steward-note emanation contrast, and the Great Red Dragon / Beast agency and projection wording).
-Those passages hold no authority; they are routed to a targeted M1 maintenance pass, after which only the M1-dependent findings in this packet are revalidated.
+Revalidation at live-main commit 15f17e0 confirms that the targeted M1 maintenance pass has not yet landed.
+Those passages hold no authority; they remain routed to that separate pass.
+After M1 is repaired, only findings materially dependent upon these conflicting passages are revalidated.
 Established native placements are not reopened.

 ## Executive Result